DataStax-Academy/ac201-labs/lab02-installation/steps/step02.md

 In this step, you will install Cassandra.
 There are several methods to achieve this, including:

 - Linux package managers
 - Docker
 - Tarball

-**Note:** You could even skip the install altogether and use [Datastax AstraDB](https://www.datastax.com/products/datastax-astra) - *Cassandra-as-a-service* in the cloud!
+**Note:** You could even skip the install altogether and use [Datastax Astra DB](https://www.datastax.com/products/datastax-astra) - a serverless database built on Cassandra in the cloud!

 In this lab we will install Cassandra from a Tarball.